 - Automate your program with incentive management software

-Understanding the differences between a Platform and a single application can help minimize the pain of implementing a system that stakeholders initially supported but, within the time they learn it does not meet the organization’s short and long-term incentive objectives.
+Understanding the differences between a platform and a single application can help minimize the pain of implementing a system that stakeholders initially supported but, within the time they learn it, does not meet the organization’s short- and long-term incentive objectives.
 The primary difference between an incentive management platform and a single applications solution lies in flexibility and scalability.
-Read Loyalty and Incentive Technology Overview: Platform Vs. Single Application Solution for an in-depth view of the differences.
+Read our article on loyalty and incentive technology for an in-depth analysis of the differences.

-Platform solutions offer a robust technical foundation of several application solutions supporting different channel engagement use cases that can roll out across various channels quickly and simultaneously.
-In contrast, solutions for single incentive applications can tackle a specific incentive and reward processing and fulfillment.
+Platform solutions offer a robust technical foundation for several applications.
+They support different channel engagement cases that can roll out quickly and simultaneously.
+In contrast, solutions for single incentive applications can tackle a specific incentive, reward processing, and fulfillment.

 Partnering up with one or more channel partners can be one of the best ways to scale your company and accelerate sales.
-Once you’re ready to explore different routes to market your brand, there is a broad spectrum of channel partner types for you to explore.
+Once you’re ready to explore different routes to market your brand, there is a broad spectrum of channel partner incentive programs for you to choose from.
 Each channel has pros and cons.
-It’s essential to start by understanding the limits and advantages of each kind of channel so you can implement the ones that align best with company values and with your business goals.
+It’s essential to start by understanding the limits and advantages of each, so you can implement the ones that align best with your company values and business goals.

-If you are beginning to utilize a channel, do not add new ones until you spend the necessary time and align with the partner that best complements your brand and will help your business scale.
+If you are beginning to utilize a channel incentive program, do not add new ones until you spend the necessary time and align with the partner that best compliments your brand and will help your business scale.
 Focus on what’s best for your company to implement first.

 Contact All Digital Rewards experts to get started with your channel partner incentive program today!